psison92/stranger-drinks-front-end/README.md

 # Stranger Drinks (Front-End)
 <p>Decoupled MERN Stack with JWT Auth</p><br>
 <p>In this application you will be able to create a drink from the list of ingredients that have been provided.
-From their you will be able to write reviews on a specific drink and be able to view other users drinks and read their reviews.
+From there you will be able to write reviews on a specific drink and be able to view other users drinks and read their reviews.
 You will also be able to see everyones drinks that they have created.</p>
-<p>This is also Stranger Things Themed so their will be a list of Stranger Things drinks already created for users to view.</p>
+<p>This is also Stranger Things Themed so there will be a list of Stranger Things drinks already created for users to view.</p>

 ## Getting Started: